Projects

 Principal Investigators: Prof. Dr. Stefan R. Schweinberger & Dr. Stella J. Wuttke

 One of the major challenges for people diagnosed high on the autism spectrum order is the ability to relate and interact with other people.
-The aim of this project is to study the potential of a specific type of EEG neurofeedback to treat Autism Spectrum Disorders (ASD), by focusing on Mu waves that have been linked to the mirror neuron system of the brain.
+This project aims to study the potential of a specific type of EEG neurofeedback to treat Autism Spectrum Disorders (ASD), by focusing on Mu waves that have been linked to the mirror neuron system of the brain.
 This project will focus on improving social cognition and interaction in people with ASDs via neurofeedback training (NFT).

 Autism Unit at the University of Jena